 That said, going with the most common question that arrives here – widowed or divorced women over 50 who are hoping to find men to date – I found little that was new or recent, though this Vibrant Nation thread includes discussion that may be of interest.
 Arizona is mentioned frequently, but the post dates to 2010, and the discussion here, which is more current, contains a variety of opinions you might find of value.

-I will remind you that relocation should be thoroughly considered.
-Any move typically includes factoring in the obvious (weather, real estate values, cost of living, job opportunities), but should also factor in your personal interests, your propensity for risk-taking, your ability to create community or make friendships easily, and more factors spelled out here.
+Remember – relocation should be thoroughly considered, typically factoring in the obvious (weather, real estate values, cost of living, job opportunities).
+It should also factor in your personal interests, your propensity for risk-taking, your ability to create community or make friendships easily, and more factors spelled out here.

 On a personal note, I can imagine that post-divorce or post-widowhood, if not constrained by issues dealing with children (custody, schools, friends), a new part of the country (or world) to explore could be just what the doctor ordered.